Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Experimental Results

-\paragraph{5.1 Data Description.} We validate our approach using three datasets, one small-scale and two large-scale datasets.
-For the \textit{UCI ML hand-written digits dataset (small-scale)}~\cite{Dua:2019}, we use the test set that is composed of $1797$ images of size $8\times8$, and 10 classes.
-We then demonstrate the ability of our approach to handle big data (when combining the embeddings of a deep net - i.e. our deep SSL version) by using two benchmarking datasets (large-scale ones).
-The \textit{ChestX-ray14 dataset}~\cite{wang2017chestx}, which is composed of 112,120 frontal chest view X-ray with size of 1024$\times$1024 with 14 classes.
-Finally, we use the \textit{CIFAR-10 and CIFAR-100 dataset}~\cite{krizhevsky2009learning} that contains 60,000 color images of size 32$\times$32 with 10 and 100 different classes respectively.
-All classification results were performed using these datasets.
+We extensively evaluate our approach using six very diverse datasets.
+Firstly, we use the Fashion-MNIST~\cite{xiao2017fashion} dataset.
+The dataset is composed of 70k grayscale images containing 10 classes from fashion items.
+To further support the generalisation and robustness of our technique, we use two major complex datasets from the medical domain.
+The ChestX-ray14 dataset~\cite{wang2017chestx} is composed of 112,120 frontal chest view X-ray with size of 1024$\times$1024 and 14 classes reflecting diverse pathologies.
+The CBIS-DDSM dataset~\cite{lee2017curated}, composed of 3,103 mammography images with a mean size of 3138$\times$5220, contains normal, benign, and malignant cases with verified pathology information.
+Finally, we use three natural image datasets.
+The CIFAR-10 and CIFAR-100 dataset~\cite{krizhevsky2009learning} that contains 60k colour images of size 32$\times$32 with 10 and 100 different classes respectively.
+Finally, the Mini-ImageNet~\cite{vinyals2016matching} dataset consisting of 60k colour images with of size $64\times64$ and 100 classes.